Euchiton collinus

 Euchiton collinus, the creeping cudweed, is a herb native to Australia and New Zealand.
 It has become naturalized in a few places in the United States (California, Oregon).

 Euchiton collinus is a biennial or perennial herb up to 40 cm tall, spreading by means of stolons and rhizomes.
-Leaves form a basal rosette surrounding the base of the stem and also individually farther up the stem.
+Leaves form a basal rosette surrounding the base of the stem and also individually higher up the stem.
 The plant produces a flower heads in a hemispheric cluster 1–2 cm across.
 Each head has 40-60 pistillate flowers around the edge of the head plus 3-5 bisexual florets toward the center.